Welcome to Huntington University!

 My name is Dr. Sherilyn Emberton, and it is my honor to serve as the 13th president of this great institution.
 Huntington University celebrates a rich history of faith in Jesus Christ, scholarship, and service.

-#2: Huntington University’s chapter of Alpha Chi was recognized for the 22nd consecutive year as a Star Chapter, one of only four in the country to have achieved that recognition.
-In addition, HU digital media arts students from both locations placed 2nd place, nationally, in 2018 awards given by the Broadcasting Educators Association.
+#2: Huntington University’s chapter of Alpha Chi was recognized for the 23rd consecutive year as a Star Chapter, one of only four in the country to have achieved that recognition.
+In addition, HU digital media arts students from both our home campus and our Arizona location placed 2nd in overall national awards from the Broadcasting Educators Association.
+Two recent HU alums later took home HU digital media arts’ first regional Emmy!

-#1: Huntington University celebrated a fifth straight year of record enrollment with 1,321 students enrolled for fall 2017!
+#1: Huntington University celebrated its sixth straight year of record enrollment with 1,355 students enrolled for fall 2018!

-As president, it is a joy to serve such a vibrant institution.
-The upcoming year promises to be one of our strongest ever with regards to student and faculty scholarship, mission opportunities, and national and international service.
+As president, it is a joy to serve such an incredible institution.
+The 2019-2020 academic year promises to be one of our most exciting yet as we reimagine the Huntington Union Building and Step Forward through our relentless pursuit of Christ, scholarship, and service.

 The President's Staff